StephenVinouze/LinkifiedTextView/README.md

 # LinkifiedTextView
 This library intends to leverage what [Linkify](http://developer.android.com/reference/android/text/util/Linkify.html) does but directly embedded inside a TextView with some preconfigured detectable link types.

+Moreover, `Linkify` has a most often unwanted behavior that intercept touches inside the whole `TextView` instead of only the links that matches the activated link types.
+Hence, using `Linkify` results in a nearly non-clickable view.
+This is particularly annoying while working with a list of items that contains a big `TextView` inside.

 It also comes with an utility [TextView](http://developer.android.com/reference/android/widget/TextView.html) class that lets you easily define your custom fonts.
 This comes very handy while using iconic fonts!

 ![alt tag](images/link_text_view.png)